Healthy lifestyles for children and families

 Healthy lifestyle and weight management services

 You, or a health professional, may feel that your family needs more support to achieve or maintain a healthy lifestyle or to manage your weight.
-There are some local services that can support.
+There are some local services that can support you.

 Your GP

-It is important that every member of your household is registered with a GP (General Practitioner).
+It is important that every member of your household is registered with a General Practitioner (GP).
 If you are concerned about you or your child’s weight, your GP can offer an assessment, advice, and guidance and refer to a dietician or specialist if required.
 Please contact your GP to make an appointment.

 If you’re not currently registered with a GP, you can find your nearest GP practice on the NHS website.